-Mother Earth with 44 works bring to life the theme of “A Magnificent Journey”
+Mother Earth, with 44 works, brings to life the theme of “A Magnificent Journey”

 The exhibit starts with the history of Canada through the provinces and then features sculptures that promote taking care of our planet.

-Entering the park you are greeted by an ever-changing landscape and two iconic sculptures.
+Entering the park, you are greeted by an ever-changing landscape and two iconic sculptures.
 First, you will see Anne of Green Gables, the iconic character in Lucy Maud Montgomery novel set in Prince Edward Island.
-The second is a sculpture of the Canadian Pacific Railway, showcasing how Canadians traveled over the last century and how it helped to develop this great nation.
+The second is a sculpture of the Canadian Pacific Railway, showcasing how Canadians travelled over the last century and how it helped to develop this great nation.

-When they arrive, visitors will have their senses stimulated with the bright colourful displays and arrangements.
+Visitors will have their senses stimulated by the bright, colourful displays and arrangements when they arrive.
 Every part of Canada’s diverse past is represented – like the early fur traders, French explorers, the first people and the Chinese immigrants who built the railroad.
 These exhibits give a nod to Canada’s residents and how they have contributed to the diverse and vibrant culture that makes up Canada today!

-On full display is the harmony that exists between the land, people, and wildlife like polar bears, wolves, and buffalo.
+The harmony between the land, people, and wildlife like polar bears, wolves, and buffalo is on full display.
 It’s understandable why some visitors may become misty-eyed with these sculptures and the strong messages that emanate from many of these powerful exhibits.
 These plants capture the spirit of Mother Earth and her connection to all living things.

-There is so much involved behind the scenes as well that visitors don’t necessarily think about.
-Since it’s been a very hot dry summer, ecology plays an important role in the park because the plants need constant watering, clipping, and maintenance.
-Water is pumped into the park from the Ottawa River and constantly used to water the plants.
+There is so much behind the scenes that visitors don’t necessarily think about.
+Since it’s been a very hot dry summer, ecology plays a vital role in the park because the plants need constant watering, clipping, and maintenance.
+Water from the Ottawa River is pumped into the park and used to water the plants.